np-overflow/handbook/src/proposals/discord.md

 ## Recommendation

-It is prime time to move to Discord.
 I recommend using Discord as the official platform for all things Overflow.

-We already everything setup, it is more a matter of informing the members, and coming up with a plan for better community outreach.
+Most of the administrative setup is done, it is more a matter of informing the members, and coming up with a plan for better community outreach.